 President and Vice President – These are NCBA’s primary leaders, the buck-stops-here people responsible for meetings and for making sure that the business of the NCBA is handled.
 These two positions are designed to work together, both to share the work and to acquaint the Vice President with the role of President.
 The Vice President serves as a back-up in the absence of the President.

 Secretary – The primary duties of the Secretary are to create minutes and attendance records for monthly and Executive Board meetings, documenting at a high level the activities of the organization as well as the detailed results of formal votes taken by membership and the Executive Board.
 The Secretary may be asked to help with the marketing of association functions.

 Treasurer – The Treasurer handles the NCBA’s funds, making deposits, writing checks, and maintaining detailed financial records to document the source of receipts and the reason for disbursements.
 The Treasurer also reconciles accounts, creates financial reports, and helps to maintain membership records reflecting dues payments.

-Advisor – In addition to Officers, the Executive Committee has four Advisor positions.
-Some of these positions are a filled by people who were Officers in the previous year, with the balance elected.
-The primary role of an Advisor is to share their perspectives on the Executive Committee and vote on issues.
-This is often done via email, and at meetings of the Executive Committee that are scheduled from time to time.
+Board Members at Large – In addition to Officers, the Executive Board has four At-Large positions.
+Some of these positions are filled by people who were Officers in the previous year, with the balance elected.
+The primary role of at At-Large position is to chair a committee, learn the organization, share their perspectives on the Executive Board and vote on issues.